Location

 - East Africa: Human-Environment Interactions and Perspectives on Development, Part II (3 credit hours)

 This part of the program involves extensive travels to explore case studies in human-environment interactions, as analyzed through the guiding framework of political ecology.
-Part II includes analyzing different kinds of protected areas; learning about development, conservation, and sustainability in a variety of locales; experiencing homestays with three different rural agriculturist and pastoralist communities; and more.
+Part II includes analyzing different kinds of protected areas; learning about development, conservation, and sustainability in a variety of locales; experiencing homestays with different rural agriculturist and pastoralist communities; and more.

 Location Description